swissup/swissup.github.io/m2/extensions/breeze/devdocs/js-stack.md

 $t              | Translation function.
-$.key           | Collection of usefull keyboard constants to use with events. customerData    | Function to work with dynamic customer sections. breeze.storage  | Helper to work with local storage. breeze.sections | Alias to customerData function. breeze.request  | Helper to work with ajax requests. breeze.cookies  | Helper to work with cookies. breeze.translate| Helper to work with client-side translations. breeze.view     | Function to declare view (Knockout powered) component. breeze.widget   | Function to declare widget component.
+$.key           | Collection of usefull keyboard constants to use with events. customerData    | Function to work with dynamic customer sections.
+$.storage       | Helper to work with local storage.
+$.sections      | Alias to customerData function.
+$.request       | Helper to work with ajax requests.
+$.cookies       | Helper to work with cookies.
+$.__            | Translation function.
+$.view          | Function to declare view (Knockout powered) component.
+$.widget        | Function to declare widget component.

 ## Uage examples